 Get some paper and cut it up into hundreds of tiny confetti pieces.
 Carefully place them on top of a ceiling fan—make sure the fan is off, obviously, and that nobody will walk in and catch you in the act—and then stealthy leave as if nothing has changed.
 Wait for your unsuspecting mark to walk in and flip on the ceiling fan, and then wonder why he’s being showered with confetti like it just struck midnight on New Year’s Eve.

 It’s not that you’ve filled a co-worker’s office with balloons, it’s that you filled every available square inch with balloons, so it’s impossible to enter without popping them one by one.
-How about balloons depends on the size of their office, and the size of balloons you’re using.
-Luckily, we have the Internet, and there’s actually a Reddit thread devoted to this topic.
+The exact amount of balloons depends on the size of their office, and the size of balloons you’re using.
+Luckily, we have the Internet, and there’s actually a Reddit thread devoted to figuring out the math of this topic.

 Flip the Screen